I embrace my kookiness! I am me!

 I am a spiritual woman who is not afraid of new ideas and willing to learn and adapt.

-I struggle occasionally with some anxiety but it is under control.
+I occasionally face some anxiety from my past relationship but it is under control.

 I am open minded, respectful and accepting of others’ cultures, beliefs and religions.